MukundSai7907/PCB-Defects-Classification-Using-Deep-Learning/README.md

 ## This is an implementation of the paper: https://arxiv.org/pdf/1901.08204.pdf

 ## Overview:
-The paper proposes a method to first detect PCB defects using template matching and then classify them using a Densely Connected Convolutional Network (DenseNets) to classify the following defects into the following categories,
+The paper proposes a method to first detect PCB defects using template matching and image processing.
+Then classify each of the defects using a Densely Connected Convolutional Network (DenseNets) into the following categories,

 1) Missing Hole
 2) Mouse Bite